 - 1. Remove cables using proper tools.
 If necessary, tag the cables to ensure they are returned to the correct places. - 2.
 Remove the nuts on the left side of the assembly mounting plate. - 3.
 Remove the nuts on the right side of the amplifier mounting plate. - 4.
 Remove FPD Electrometer by sliding the mounting plate to the right. - 5.
 Install replacement FPD Electrometer. - 6.
 Reinstall all nuts and tighten. - 7.
 Attach cables. - 8.
-Set the gain, following the appropriate subsection below.
+Test.